rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 .. image:: ../images/publisher_overview.png

-Same as C++, BP class has 3 type of publishers, Non Loop Publisher, Loop Publisher and Custom Publisher.
+Similar to the C++ implementation, the BP class has three types of publishers:
+Non-Loop Publisher, Loop Publisher, and Custom Publisher.

-The main difference of publishers is it uses UROS2PublisherComponent instead of UROS2Publisher.
+The main difference from the C++ implementation is that it uses UROS2PublisherComponent instead of UROS2Publisher.
-Since UROS2PublisherComponent is child class of UActorComponent, you can easily add to the Actor and set parameters from editor.
+As UROS2PublisherComponent is a child class of UActorComponent, you can easily add it to the Actor and set parameters from the editor.

-Each publisher is attached to Actor shown in left `components` panel.
+Each publisher is attached to an Actor, which is displayed in the `components`` panel on the left.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Detailes of BP Publisher